matn7/CS-Notes/src/main/java/basic_java/Java11.md

 #### Method Overriding

-- Method **overriding** means defining a method in a child class that already exists in the parent class with same signature (same name, same arguments).
+- Method **Overriding** means defining a method in a child class that already exists in the parent class with same signature (same name, same arguments).
 - By extending the parent class the child class gets all the methods defined in the parent class (those methods are also known as derived methods).
-- Method **overriding** is also known as **Runtime Polymorphism** and **Dynamic Method Dispatch**, because the method that is going to be called is decided at runtime by the JVM.
+- Method **Overriding** is also known as **Runtime Polymorphism** and **Dynamic Method Dispatch**, because the method that is going to be called is decided at runtime by the JVM.
-- When we **override** a method it's recommended to put **@Override** immediately above the method definition.
+- When we **Override** a method it's recommended to put **@Override** immediately above the method definition.
-This is an annotation that the compiler reads and will then show us an error if we don't follow overriding rules correctly.
+- This is an annotation that the compiler reads and will then show us an error if we don't follow overriding rules correctly.
 - We **can't override static** methods **only instance** methods.
 - There are also some **important points** about method overriding to keep in mind: